kshitijalwadhi/COP290_AudioProcessingLibrary/Subpart 2/README.md

 ## Performance Evaluation

 For evaluating the performance, we make use of the `performance` and `pthread_performance` executables generated.
-By running these executables, we get the time taken by our
+By running these executables, we get the time taken by our implementations dumped into .dat files in the directory.
+These dat files are further used by the graphing scripts to make the required plots.

+More about the evaluation details and the graphs are given in the [report](COP290_Task1_Performance.pdf).